-The June 30, 2017 valuation was rolled forward to measure the June 30, 2018 total pension liability, based on the following actuarial methods and assumptions:
+The June 30, 2018 valuation was rolled forward to measure the June 30, 2019 total pension liability, based on the following actuarial methods and assumptions:

+Valuation date June 30, 2018 Measurement date June 30, 2019

+Actuarial cost method Entry Age Normal in accordance with the requirements of GASB 68

+Actuarial assumptions:

-Valuation date Measurement date June 30, 2017 June 30, 2018 Actuarial cost method Entry Age Normal Cost Method Actuarial assumptions: Discount rate 7.15% Inflation 2.50% Salary increase Varies by Entry Age and Service Mortality rate table Derived using CalPERS' Membership Data for all Funds Post retirement benefit increase Contract COLA up to 2.0% until Purchasing Power Protection Allowance Floor on Purchasing Power applies, 2.50% thereafter
+Discount rate 7.15% Inflation 2.50%

+Salary increase Varies by Entry Age and Service

+Mortality rate table Derived using CalPERS' Membership Data for all Funds benefit increase Allowance floor on purchasing power applies, 2.50% thereafter

+Post retirement The lesser of contract COLA or 2.50% until Purchasing Power Protection

+Notes to the Basic Financial Statements Fiscal Year Ended June 30, 2020 (in thousands)

 The mortality table used was developed based on CalPERS-specific data.
-The table includes 15 years of mortality improvements using Society of Actuaries Scale 90% of scale MP 2016.
-For more details on this table, please refer to the December 2017 experience study report (based on CalPERS demographic data from 1997 to 2015) that can be found on the CalPERS website.
+The probabilities of mortality are based on the 2017 CalPERS Experience Study for the period from 1997 to 2015.
+Pre-retirement and Post-retirement mortality rates include 15 years of projected mortality improvement using 90% of Scale MP-2016 published by the Society of Actuaries.
+For more details on this table, please refer to the CalPERS Experience Study and Review of Actuarial Assumptions report from December 2017 that can be found on the CalPERS website.